Skip to Main Content

 • Contact Us: Provides contact information for HCO.

-(Added July 2023) What should MCPs/MHPs do if they are having difficulty making contact with an individual who has been referred for MCP or MHP services?
+What should Managed Care Plans (MCPs)/Behavioral Health Plans (BHPs) do if they are having difficulty making contact with an individual who has been referred for MCP or BHP services?

 Translation